francescovaccari/Dimensionality-estimation-upper-bound/README.md

 4. Create an account on [Streamlit cloud](link).

-5. Add your forked repo to
+5. Add your forked repo to your own Streamlit account, and deploy from there.

 ## Features